The first thing to do is to haggle.

 The video quality is excellent using hard-wired Ethernet.
 I shall return one of my cable boxes this week, and may buy a second Roku to eliminate another.

 There are a few downsides to this.
 You need a second remote to control things like TV power.
 There is a volume control on the side of the remote, but this is only for the headphone jack.
 But speaking of volume..., I bought a second Roku Ultra (smaller) for the kitchen TV.
 The Roku makes the volume from the TV speakers MUCH louder, which is a Godsend, since the kitchen is often a noisy place.
 This Roku is connected via WiFi, and works beautifully.
+And, there are more available channels on my Xfinity app than there are via my cable box!
+For example BBC in HD is available only via Roku in my area.

 There are no instructions in my box other than a language-free set of diagrams.
 There are no Xfinity voice commands, but Roku has its own voice commands on some models.
 They do NOT work for the Xfinity Stream app.